Retatrutide and NAD+: Brief Overview

 |---|---|---|---|---|---|---|---|

-Adjust to your chosen retatrutide frequency.
-Consistency matters more than the specific schedule.
+The pattern flexes to whatever retatrutide frequency the schedule runs on.
+Consistency matters more than the specific day.

 Timeline: What to Expect